Myneyy/Mlauncher-v1/README.md

 ## Getting Started
 1. Download the latest version of MLauncher.
-2. Open the Mlauncher
+2. Open the Mlauncher.sln
+3. change debug to release and x64 to x86
-3. Stay tuned for updates, where you'll be able to upload and manage your own projects.
+4. Stay tuned for updates, where you'll be able to upload and manage your own projects.

 ---

+## Leave a ⭐

 ## Contact / Feedback
 Suggestions, bug reports, or ideas are welcome!
-The goal is to make MLauncher a versatile platform for everyone.